You may be struggling for work or sick of your current job, and driving full-time for Uber looks like a good option. I've been there.

 But you can also supplement your income with freelance work.

-There are many freelance gigs you can do between rides, such as edit videos, design book covers, data entry work, manage social media accounts, etc.
+There are many freelance gigs you can do between rides, such as editing videos, designing book covers, data entry work, managing social media accounts, etc.

 Do Airport and Other Unique Runs

 When I started driving, I spent the first few months going wherever the next ride took me.
 That worked out for me financially, but it didn't give me as much downtime as I would have liked.